Skip to main content

 • fixture dependencies through keyword arguments

-• fixture cleanup
+• fixture teardown

 • suite-scoped fixtures through suite_fixture